 Main Subheading: Understanding Pathogens

 In the vast and diverse landscape of the microbial world, only a fraction of organisms possess the ability to trigger disease.
 The rest play crucial roles in ecosystems, contributing to nutrient cycles, aiding in digestion, or even protecting us from harmful invaders.
-However, those that can cause disease—the organisms capable of causing disease—present a significant threat to human, animal, and plant health.
+That said, those that can cause disease—the organisms capable of causing disease—present a significant threat to human, animal, and plant health.
 Understanding what makes these organisms pathogenic is critical for developing effective strategies to prevent and treat the illnesses they cause.

 Comprehensive Overview: Diving Deeper into the World of Pathogens